zowe/docs-site/docs/user-guide/systemrequirements-zos.md

   - REST API services for Files (Data Sets and USS), JES, and z/OSMF workflows.
 These are used by some Zowe applications such as the Zowe Explorers in the Zowe Desktop.
 If z/OSMF REST APIs are not present, other Zowe desktop application, such as the File Editor that provides access to USS directories and files as well as MVS data sets and members, will work through the Zowe Z Secure Services (ZSS) component to access z/OS resources.

-  :::tip**Recommendations:**
+  :::info**Recommendations:**
-  - For production use of Zowe, we recommend configuring z/OSMF to leverage a range of Zowe functionalities that require z/OSMF.
+  - For production use of Zowe, we recommend configuring z/OSMF to leverage Zowe functionalities that require z/OSMF.
 For more information, see [Configuring z/OSMF](systemrequirements-zosmf.md).
-  - For non-production use of Zowe (such as development, proof-of-concept, demo), you can customize the configuration of z/OSMF to create what is known as "z/OS MF Lite" that simplifies the setup of z/OSMF.
-As z/OS MF Lite only supports selected REST services (JES, DataSet/File, TSO and Workflow), you will observe considerable improvements in startup time as well as a reduction in the efforts involved in setting up z/OSMF.
+  - For non-production use of Zowe (such as development, proof-of-concept, demo), you can customize the configuration of z/OSMF to create "z/OS MF Lite" to simplify your setup of z/OSMF. z/OS MF Lite only supports selected REST services (JES, DataSet/File, TSO and Workflow), resulting in considerable improvements in startup time as well as a reduction in steps to set up z/OSMF.
 For information about how to set up z/OSMF Lite, see [Configuring z/OSMF Lite (non-production environment)](systemrequirements-zosmf-lite.md).
   :::